mimersql/MimerPy/doc/gettingstarted.rst

   >>> con.commit()

-Remember that in Python all :meth:`execute`-statements have to be committed, or they will be rolled back after the connection is closed.
+Remember that in Python all :meth:`execute`-statements have to be committed (unless autocommitmode=true), or they will be rolled back after the connection is closed.
 See :ref:`cursorclass` for more information.

 Running your first program